MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/embedding-generation/index.md

 ---

-## Creating embedding generation services
+## Creating text embedding generation services

-Now that you've installed the necessary packages, you can create an embedding generation service.
-Below are the several ways you can create embedding generation services using Semantic Kernel.
+Now that you've installed the necessary packages, you can create a text embedding generation service.
+Below are the several ways you can text create embedding generation services using Semantic Kernel.

 ### Adding directly to the kernel

-To add an embedding generation service, you can use the following code to add it to the kernel's inner service provider.
+To add a text embedding generation service, you can use the following code to add it to the kernel's inner service provider.

 # [Azure OpenAI](#tab/csharp-AzureOpenAI)